om-mani-padme-hum/ezobjects-mysql/README.md

 **Important Notes:** Each of your EZ Object tables must include an `int` or `integer` property named `id` that will be automatically configured to serve as an auto-incrementing primary index in the MySQL table that you are linking your object to.
-The `load` method will generally be based off hte `id` field, unless you specify a `stringSearchField`.
-Also note that ou must also use EZ Object's MySQLConnection class for your database connection for compatability purposes and to allow async/await functionality.
+The `load` method will generally be based off the `id` field, unless you specify a `stringSearchField`.
+Also note that you must also use EZ Object's MySQLConnection class for your database connection for compatability purposes and to allow async/await functionality.

 ```javascript